CornetPanique86/xxlsteve.net/content/en/blog/blocks-per-second/index.md

 This addon only works for Windows 10 and in singleplayer with the additional modding capabilities feature enabled!

-{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_2.png" caption="Enable Additional Modding Capabilities" class="figurePopup" >}}
+{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_2.png" caption="Enable Additional Modding Capabilities" class="figurePopup imagePopup" >}}

 To choose how many seconds you want between every update, click on the gear icon when the addon is applied to your world:

-{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_3.png" caption="Click on the gear icon" class="figurePopup" >}}
+{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_3.png" caption="Click on the gear icon" class="figurePopup imagePopup" >}}

-{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_4.png" caption="You can then choose a mode" class="figurePopup" >}}
+{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_4.png" caption="You can then choose a mode" class="figurePopup imagePopup" >}}

 In-game, the number of blocks you place every second(s) will appear on the actionbar:

-{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_5.png" caption="BPS" class="figurePopup" >}}
+{{< figure src="https://api.mcpedl.com/storage/submissions/120751/images/blocks-per-second-calculator-scriptwindows-10-only_5.png" caption="BPS" class="figurePopup imagePopup" >}}

 {{< ytcustom id="bj-iId7ZJp4" >}}